-The above is an affiliate link. which means if you click on this link and make a purchase, I may receive a small commission at no additional cost to you.
+The above is an affiliate link which means if you click on this link and make a purchase, I may receive a small commission at no additional cost to you.
 Thank you for your support!

 I used a DIY bed platform to make a level sleeping area as my car (2010 Hyundai Santa Fe) has foldable back seats that do not lay completely flat.
 I tried sleeping with the incline, but it was not comfortable.

 Depending on your car, you may or may not need a sleeping platform, but you will need a comfortable mattress.
 I chose a foldable memory foam mattress that I cut down to size.
 It was incredibly comfortable, but there are many options, including blow-up mattresses and less bulky sleeping pads.

 During my US west road trip, temps varied from 20 degrees F to 70 degrees F overnight.
 I used a 20 degree sleeping bag on the cold nights that kept me very warm, but I only needed a sheet and summer weight blanket when temperatures rose into the 70s.